-- 1 Processing of benefits claims and benefit payment may be administered by a third party selected - 2 through a request for proposals issued by the department.
-The standard and process for handling - 3 overpayments shall be in accordance and consistent with RSA 282-A:29, RSA 282-A:141-RSA 282- - 4 A:156 and RSA 282-A:165.
-In addition, an individual shall be disqualified from FMLI benefits - 5 beginning with the first day of the calendar week, and continuing for the next 26 weeks, in which - 6 the individual has been found to willfully made a false statement or misrepresentation regarding a - 7 material fact, or willfully failed to report a material fact, to obtain benefits under this chapter. - 282-B:7 Limitations.
-Nothing in this chapter shall diminish an employer's obligation to comply with a collective bargaining agreement or employer policy, nor does this chapter, or any decision by the commissioner or authorized representative under this chapter, limit the ability of employers to - 11 provide FMLI benefits or benefits beyond what is required by this chapter. - 282-B:8 Report and Outreach.
+9 IV.
+The process for FMLI benefits claims, violations, and any resulting appeals shall be in 10accordance and consistent with RSA 282-A:42 through RSA 282-A:68 and RSA 282-A:118.
+11 Processing of benefits claims and benefit payment may be administered by a third party selected 12through a request for proposals issued by the department.
+The standard and process for handling 13overpayments shall be in accordance and consistent with RSA 282-A:29, RSA 282-A:141-RSA 282-14A:156 and RSA 282-A:165.
+In addition, an individual shall be disgualified from FMLI benefits 15beginning with the first day of the calendar week, and continuing for the next 26 weeks, in which 16the individual has been found to willfully made a false statement or misrepresentation regarding a 17material fact, or willfully failed to report a material fact, to obtain benefits under this chapter.

+18 282-B:7 Limitations.
+Nothing in this chapter shall diminish an employer's obligation to comply 19 with a collective bargaining agreement or employer policy, nor does this chapter, or any decision by 20 the commissioner or authorized representative under this chapter, limit the ability of employers to 21 provide FMLI benefits or benefits beyond what is required by this chapter.

+282-B:8 Report and Outreach.

-- I. The department shall make public and provide semi-annual reports to the governor, senate president, speaker of the house of representatives, and the advisory council established pursuant to RSA 282-A:128 involving a summary to include but not be limited to, compliance with this chapter, payments into and out of the fund, fund balance, usage rates including for low wage employees, and retention of employees who received FMLI benefits. - II.
+I. The department shall make public and provide semi-annual reports to the governor, senate president, speaker of the house of representatives, and the advisory council established pursuant to RSA 282-A:128 involving a summary to include but not be limited to, compliance with this chapter, payments into and out of the fund, fund balance, usage rates including for low wage employees, and retention of employees who received FMLI benefits.

+II.
 The department shall develop and implement an outreach program to ensure that individuals who may be eligible to receive FMLI benefits under this chapter are made aware of these benefits.
-Outreach information shall explain in an easy to understand format, eligibility requirements, the claims process, weekly benefit amounts, maximum benefits available, notice requirements, reinstatement and non-discrimination rights, confidentiality, and coordination of leave under this chapter and other laws, collective bargaining agreements, and employer policies. - 282-B:9 Rulemaking.
-The commissioner shall adopt rules, pursuant to RSA 541-A, relative to this chapter.
-In adopting rules, the commissioner shall maintain consistency with the rules adopted to implement the federal Family and Medical Leave Act, to the extent such rules are not in conflict with this chapter. - 282-B:10 Sustainability Mechanism.
+Outreach information shall explain in an easy to understand format, eligibility requirements, the claims process, weekly benefit amounts, maximum benefits available, notice requirements, reinstatement and non-discrimination rights, confidentiality, and coordination of leave under this chapter and other laws, collective bargaining agreements, and employer policies.

+34 282-B:9 Rulemaking.
+The commissioner shall adopt rules, pursuant to RSA 541-A, relative to 35 this chapter.
+In adopting rules, the commissioner shall maintain consistency with the rules adopted 36 to implement the federal Family and Medical Leave Act, to the extent such rules are not in conflict 37 with this chapter.

+282-B:10 Sustainability Mechanism.
 The commissioner shall continuously monitor the solvency of the fund.
-Should the commissioner determine at any time that the solvency of the fund is in jeopardy, or that the fund is in excess of necessary funds, the commissioner shall provide the advisory council with data supporting such solvency determination and may prospectively, effective in a future calendar quarter, increase or reduce FMLI premiums in RSA 282-B:3, II, decrease the benefits payable in RSA 282-B:6, III, or decrease the allowable length of leave in RSA 282-B:6, I, or any combination thereof, provided such prospective changes are cumulatively no greater than or less than 10 percent of those required under this chapter.
-If the commissioner thereafter determines such changes are no longer necessary for fund solvency the commissioner shall reverse such changes.
-Advance notice of any and all changes pursuant to this paragraph shall be provided
+Should the commissioner determine at any time that the solvency of the fund 1 $\mathbf{2}$ is in jeopardy, or that the fund is in excess of necessary funds, the commissioner shall provide the 3 advisory council with data supporting such solvency determination and may prospectively, effective 4 in a future calendar quarter, increase or reduce FMLI premiums in RSA 282-B:3, II, decrease the benefits payable in RSA 282-B:6, III, or decrease the allowable length of leave in RSA 282-B:6, I, or $\mathbf{5}$ 6 any combination thereof, provided such prospective changes are cumulatively no greater than or 7 less than 10 percent of those required under this chapter.
+If the commissioner thereafter 8 determines such changes are no longer necessary for fund solvency the commissioner shall reverse 9 such changes.
+Advance notice of any and all changes pursuant to this paragraph shall be provided 10to all covered employers and employees.